 She was a selected presenter at the 2019 National Organizational Development Network (ODN) conference, and has presented workshops for the Toronto ODN, and the Pacific Northwest ODN on co-creative facilitation and using these methods for DEI.
-She is the Co-Lead for Conference Experience for the 2021 ODN National Conference, and the Project Manager for Evolve 2021, a global conference on Collaborative Change.
-She will be published in the May issue of the Appreciative Inquiry Journal, and is developing course work (see BLearning) on using Appreciative Inquiry for Justice & Belonging in organizations.
+She is the Lead for Conference Experience for the 2021 & 2022 ODN International Conferences, and the Project Manager for Evolve 2021, a global conference on Collaborative Change.
+She is published in multiple issues of the Appreciative Inquiry Journal, and is developing course work on using Appreciative Inquiry for Justice & Belonging in organizations.

 In addition to her independent work, Faith does project work with A Human Workplace.